-On the 21st July the Princess Royal, Princess Anne, visited the Triumph Actuation Systems facility in School Road, Onchan.
+The Princess Royal, Princess Anne, has visited the Triumph Actuation Systems facility in School Road, Onchan.

 Triumph were delighted to host the visit, particularly as the timing coincided with two significant anniversaries for the business.
 This year is the 1st anniversary of ownership by the Triumph Group Inc. who purchased the business from GE Aviation in June 2014.
 2015 also marks the 50th year of operations of the business at the School Road site.